Anna Goeldin – The Last Witch: Plot

 The novel follows Anna's life beginning with her arrival in Glarus until her death.
 The novel also includes flashbacks of Annas life from her memories of being a small child until the reason she moved to Glarus.
 In 1782 Anna was accused of harming a child and brought to trial in Glarus.
 Following a lengthy trial, she was sentenced to death by decapitation.

 Anna Goeldin was born in Sennwald, Switzerland in 1734.
 She was born into a “free family” where her father was a farmer, and her mother ran the household (p.
 2).She was the fourth of eight children.
 After her father died, she dropped out of grade school to help her mother tend to the land and the animals (p.
 38).
 Between the ages of 13 and 40 she worked as a house servant for several different families.
 One of note would be the Zwicki family.
 The other of note would the Tschudi family.

 The novel devotes considerable room to Anna's two love affairs that played a role in the trial because of rumors about Anna as a child murderess and an affair with her previous employer's son.
 When she was very young, she became pregnant by Jakob Roduner, a local apprentice to the master cabinet maker (p.
 150).
 Jakob left Anna to serve in the military (p.
 138).
 After Anna gave birth by herself, the child was found dead, and Anna was accused of child murder and sentenced to confinement in her mother's place for 6 years (p.
 150).
 After three years, she escaped to her sister's house where she then assisted as a midwife.
 As a midwife she was introduced to the Zwicki house where she then became their housemaid.
 The second man Anna had premarital relations with was her employer's son, Melchior Zwicki.
-Melchior supported enlightenment philosophy and hoped that Anna and he could get married once society became more accepting of people from different societal classes marrying (p.
+Melchior supported the Age of Enlightenment philosophy and hoped that Anna and he could get married once society became more accepting of people from different societal classes marrying (p.
 226).
 However, Melchior's mother was strictly against marriage (p.
 230).
 Anna Goeldin again had a child out of wedlock.
 Anna placed this child into foster care, then immediately left the household to find work someplace else (p.
 237).